dhiltgen/docker-ee-chargeback/README.md

 against a Docker EE deployment, which can then be used to bill internal departments for usage.

 This tool exposes the `Collection` for the given resources, which can then be mapped back to internal teams or billing departments.
-We recommend different billable departments not have their resources placed in the same collections for this reason.
+We recommend different billable departments have their resources placed in the different collections, or consider using hierarchies to separate to help in structuring a cleaner chargeback structure.

 The key metrics exposed in this tool are: